slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-To negotiate is to have options.<br>
+To negotiate is to have options.
 Negotiate while advancing.
 The more you take, the more you can give back in meaningless concessions.

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*